sumandas27/scratchOS-Blog/src/ch01-03-exploring-the-machines-environment.md

 }
 ```

-Tokens within inline assembly strings enclosed within curly braces introduces a new *assembler template* (`main` in this case).
+Tokens within inline assembly strings enclosed within curly braces introduces a new *template string* (`main` in this case).
 These templates must refer to either a register, variable, or a <u>function</u>.
 In this case we use the `sym` keyword to have the `main` template refer to the `stage_1_main` function with its mangled or unmangled symbol name (handled by the compiler 😄).

 Now, `call {main}` effectively invokes `stage_1_main` as intended, and we can write all the Rust code we want within `stage_1_main`!